trishaN104/LivingLegacy/README.md

 ## The problem

-Family stories disappear at the rate of one funeral at a time.
+Family stories disappear through out time.
 There is no friction-free way for a grandmother in Ithaca to leave her spaghetti recipe — in her own voice, in her own words — for a grandchild who is not yet old enough to ask for it.
 Existing tools require typing, cloud accounts, or a tech-fluent relative standing over your shoulder.
 Living Legacy requires none of those things.

 ---